web-q/landing-page-gallery/README.md

 #Landing Page Wizard

 The Landing Page Wizard is an application written for [HCA](http://hcahealthcare.com)'s Florida Division to showcase all of the campaign pages and microsites that they/we make.
 It is essentially a gallery with some filtering capability.
 It is built in [AngularJS](http://angularjs.org/), using [angular-seed](https://github.com/angular/angular-seed) as a quick start.
-This is my first time using/learning AngularJS, and as such any suggestions/criticism/refactoring is welcome.
+This is my first time using/learning AngularJS, and as such any suggestions/criticism/refactoring are welcome.

 ##Build